These are interesting times for the Brisbane Lions.

 Click on the tabs below to get more analysis on these options:

-- Two years ago, we would have questioned the sanity of anyone who bothered to read this season.
+- Three years ago, we would have questioned the sanity of anyone who bothered to read this section.
 Now, it is a very different story.
 Brisbane’s list is loaded with upside, so there is no reason they shouldn’t be there or thereabouts again in 2020.

-- Given they finished level on points with Geelong and Richmond last year, it would be a big shock if the Lions missed the final eight in 2020.
+- Given they finished level on points with Port Adelaide at the top of the table last year, it would be a big shock if the Lions missed the final eight in 2021.
 The big question is whether they can jag a spot in the top four again.
 Any quote around $2.50 for Brisbane to finish fourth or better is well worth a go.

-- Lachie Neale was one of the favourites in last year’s Brownlow Medal betting and will have plenty of support in 2020 as well.
+- Lachie Neale justified his favouritism in the Brownlow Medal betting last year and will have plenty of support in 2021 as well.
 Club captain Dayne Zorko is another one to consider.

 - Brisbane’s standout candidate in this year’s Rising Star betting is Deven Robertson, who was taken with pick no.22 in the 2019 national draft.
 Ely Smith, who was pick no.21 in the previous draft, is also an outside chance.

-Nobody was quite sure what to expect from Lyons after his premature exit from the Gold Coast Suns, but the classy ball-winner is now an indispensable component of the Brisbane midfield.
-Can he take his game to the next level this year and become one of the AFL’s A-grade midfielders?
+Nobody was quite sure what to expect from Jarryd Lyons after his premature exit from the Gold Coast Suns at the end of 2018, but the classy ball-winner is now an indispensable component of the Brisbane midfield.
+Can he take his game to the next level this year and become one of the AFL’s very best midfielders?

 Brisbane Lions records